 The Importance Of Culture In Marketing

 Culture has a huge effect on consumer behaviours.
 It is what determines why certain products sell well amongst certain ages, nationalities and businesses but not in others.
 It’s what actually moulds target audiences.
-At a global scale, what is sells well in the Western world, may not in the Middle East.
-What is a successful advertising technique in Australia, may be complete flop in Japan.
-American’s respond well to big bold advertising, the British, not.
-There is a market for skin whitening products in Asian countries, but are much less popular in the West, and the funnily enough, the market for sunscreen is not that great in the Middle East.
+At a global scale, what sells well in the Western world, may not in the Middle East.
+What is a successful advertising technique in Australia, may be a complete flop in Japan.
+Americans respond well to big bold advertising, the British, not.
+There is a market for skin whitening products in Asian countries, but they’re much less popular in the West, and funnily enough, the market for sunscreen is not that great in the Middle East.

 And there you have it, culture really is the driving force behind consumer behaviours and with its ever fluid nature and endless sub-culture formation, investing heavily in target audience research is essential in the world of marketing.